nus-cs2113-AY2324S1/ip/docs/README.md

 ## Saving the data

-The tasks added to the agenda are saved automatically after each command is successfully carried out as a **.txt file**.
+The tasks added to the agenda are saved automatically  as a **.txt file** after each command is successfully carried out.
 There is no need to save the data manually.